pwnjack/gulpfile-bower/README.md

 Your worfklow will be to work on the 'source' folder and view the 'production' folder in your browser, real-time updated at every change, with a fancy notification (Pre-Lion and Windows users need Growl installed).

-## Prepare

-This is a gulp/bower working environment to develop a frontend website from scratch.

-The author is @pwnjack

-Dependencies: NodeJS, Bower, GulpJS

-Other dependencies: git CLI (for the first setup)

 ## Get Started